Graduate Degree and Program Requirements

 The Coyote Graduate Student Guidebook is updated annually by the Office of Graduate Studies with information relevant for graduate students.
 It is available on the Graduate Studies website.

-A graduate student enrolled at the university may enroll concurrently for additional courses at another institution only with advance written approval from the graduate program coordinator and the Dean of Graduate Studies.
+A graduate student enrolled at the university may enroll concurrently for additional courses at another institution only with advance written approval from the graduate program coordinator and the Associate Dean of Graduate Studies.
 Ordinarily, permission will not be granted when the study load in the proposed combined program exceeds 12 semester units.

 Post Baccalaureate Credit for Senior Students